-The Board has delegated to the Chief Executive Officer the authority and powers necessary to implement the strategies approved by the Board and to manage the business affairs of the Company within the policies and delegation limits specified by the Board.
+The Board has delegated to the Chief Executive Officer the authority and powers necessary to implement the strategies approved by the Board and to manage the day to day business of the Company within the policies and delegation limits specified by the Board.
 The Chief Executive Officer may further delegate to senior management but remains accountable for all such delegated authority.